 Above: T18E2 during testing at Aberdeen Proving Ground.
-(Photo: US Army)

 Remarks: This is the production version of the Armored Car T18, armed with a 6-Pounder Quick Fire cannon, out of an original 2500 ordered, a total of 30 vehicles were completed and furnished to the British, circa 1943.
 Agreement was reached in May 1942, between the British Tank Mission and the US Tank Committee that the T18 design should be modified to provide for the mounting of the 57mm gun instead of the 37mm at first proposed.
 One T18 was to be completed without modification.
 The second pilot vehicle, designated Armored Car T18E2, was modified to mount the 57mm Gun, M1 with other changes required by this change in armament.
-These changes increased the weight of the vehicle from an estimated 36,000 pounds (13,620kgs) to approximately 50,000 pounds (22,700kgs) and made necessary a change from 12.00x20 tires to 14.00x20 tires.
+These changes increased the weight of the vehicle from an estimated 36,000 pounds (13,620kgs) to approximately 50,000 Design proposal only.

+12.00x20 tires to 14.00x20 tires.
 The hydramatic transmission intended for the lighter vehicle proved unsatisfactory and a torque converter type transmission was substituted.